bvds/andes/docs/guides/manager_guide/README.md

 <a name="SenchaMenu"></a>
 ## Sencha Menu

-Logs all administration activities.
+Lists your recent activities.
+This information does not persist between Space Manager sessions.

 {@img Space_Ad_SenchaLogMenu.png}

 Icons from left to right:

- - Infinity - Lists all log entries
+ - Infinity - Lists recent log entries
  - Success - Lists successful actions, such as inviting a user or creating a group
  - Failure - Lists actions that failed
  - Information - Lists entries for review or that are informative